Friedjof/GitHub-CuiiListe/README.md

 > This list is automatically updated every 30 minutes with the `update.py` script directly from the [above website](https://cuiiliste.de/domains).

-If you want to adjust the hosts file on your system, you can check out another project of mine that makes the changes super easy on Linux: [Hosts-Manager](https://github.com/Friedjof/hosts)
+If you want to adjust the hosts file on your system, you can check out another project of mine that makes the changes in the `/etc/hosts` super easy on Linux: [Hosts-Manager](https://github.com/Friedjof/hosts)
 Also installable via pipx (See also [PyPi](https://pypi.org/project/hosts-manager/)):
 ```bash
 pip install hosts-manager